ctotof38/poulatof/README.md

 ### 3.10. automatic start

 Now, all is fine.
 You just have to launch the program at startup.
-You have to simply add a new line in /etc/rc.local
+You have to simply add a new line in /etc/rc.local.
+Add the line (in this example with vi) just before the exit command

 ```yaml